 Misconception 4: P = 0.049 and p = 0.051 are meaningfully different.
 Treating 0.05 as a bright line that separates "real" findings from "null" findings has no scientific basis.
 Rosnow and Rosenthal (1989) famously wrote: "Surely God loves the .06 nearly as much as the .05."
 A p-value is a continuous measure of evidence.
 The difference between 0.049 and 0.051 is negligible, yet the publication system treats them as categorically distinct, one "significant," the other "not significant."
 This cliff-edge thinking distorts literature, encourages p-hacking, and undermines the cumulative nature of scientific evidence.

 Misconception 5: Replication guarantees the same p-value.
 P-values are highly variable across replications, especially for small studies.
 If the true effect produces p = 0.03 in your study, a direct replication might produce p = 0.15 or p = 0.001.
 Simulations show that p-values from replications of adequately powered studies still bounce around enormously (Cumming, 2008).
 This variability is another reason to focus on effect sizes and confidence intervals rather than fixating on whether p crossed a threshold.
-For guidance on how sample size affects the stability of your results, try our power analysis calculator.
+For guidance on how sample size affects the stability of your results, try our interactive power analysis calculator.

 Statistical significance tells you whether an observed effect is likely real, that is, unlikely to have arisen by chance alone if the null hypothesis were true.
 Clinical significance tells you whether that effect is large enough to matter in practice.
 These are fundamentally different questions, and confusing them is one of the most consequential errors in applied research.